meghnakshk/Analytics-Portfolio/final-project-part-three.md

 # Overall Summary:

-The project aims to urge homeowners to give up refrigerators that are older than 20 years to replace them.

-We’ve been severely underreporting how much buildings contribute to overall energy consumption.
+Brief: We’ve been severely underreporting how much buildings contribute to overall energy consumption.
 Accounting for the inefficiency of electricity generation from non-renewable sources, buildings contribute 40% of all energy used.
-Even a small, efficient design in buildings could make a huge difference.
-These graphics represent energy consumption in buildings, residential buildings, and appliances.
-They are major electricity hoggers because they’re running 24 x 7, but the good thing is they are the easiest to replace.
-There are 4.5 million households that have 20+-year-old refrigerators even today.
-50% of all refrigerators are in low-income households.
-And switching out the refrigerator could save us a large amount of energy, and it would be the energy equivalent to the power generated annually by solar panels as large as 300 soccer fields.
-We could save carbon emissions equivalent to the ones emitted by going around the globe in a Prius 400,000 times.
-The call to action is that you can access the portfolio of energy star refrigerator products to replace your refrigerators today, and low-income households can access government-proposed rebates.
+Even a efficiency measure in buildings could make a huge difference.
+Appliances, in buildings, particularly, refrigerators are major electricity hoggers because they’re running 24 x 7, all day.
+But refrigerators are also the easiest to replace amongst all appliances.
+There are 4.5 million households that have 20+-year-old refrigerators even today and 50% of all refrigerators are in low-income households.
+Switching out the refrigerator could save us a large amount of energy.
+The call to action is to urge homeowners to give up refrigerators that are older than 20 years to replace them.
+I provide resources to rebates, and the energy star portfolio to help users make their decision easily.

 I identified the project outline in Part 1, and developed some intial brainstorming rough sketches for it.